wasswarichard/jwt-nestjs-postgresql-sequelize-docker/README.md

 The application exposes the following endpoints:

 - `POST /auth/register`: Register a new user.
-- `POST /auth/login`: Authenticate a user and return access and refresh tokens.
+- `POST /auth/login`: Authenticate a user and return access token.
-- `POST /auth/refresh-token`: Refresh the access token using a valid refresh token.
-- `POST /auth/invalidate-token`: Invalidate a user's refresh token.

 ## Environment Variables